gaap

 Example Definitions of "gaap"

 gaap.
-Generally accepted accounting principals in the United States
+The generally accepted accounting principles in the United States of America which are applicable on the date hereof.

 gaap.
-Means U.S. generally accepted accounting principles, as applied by the Company.
+Means generally accepted accounting principles as consistently applied by the Company.

 All Definitions